lemos11/lemos11/README.md

 - 💻 Front-end Web Developer
 - 🏡 I'm from São Paulo/SP
 - 📚 Graduated from the IT technical course and studying at Rocketseat
-- 🚀 I am a self-taught person who is constantly learning to self-develop.
+- ☀️ I am a self-taught person who is constantly learning to self-develop.

+- #neverstoplearning 🚀

 ####